 Always, somewhere deep inside of himself, he'd known that he would get involved in the struggle against the Empire one day.
 He had dreams of fighting in space battles, becoming a great pilot and warrior, like his father...
-Oh, how wrong and ironic those dreams proved themselves to be now.
+Oh, how wrong and ironic those dreams seemed now.

 If one thing was clear, it was that Vader was not joking around with this whole situation.
-He truly intended to train him, probably even turn him to the dark side.
 Well, if Luke was going to just sit here and wait for that Sith to return, he might as well just kill himself now and be done with it, because he'd never submit to Vader.
 Ever.

 The Death Star had already destroyed Alderaan.
-Destroying one of the moons of lowly, uninhabitable Yavin would surely not be a problem for the Empire if it allowed them to crush the rebellion thoroughly.
+Destroying one of the moons of lowly, uninhabitable Yavin would surely not be a problem for the Empire if it allowed them to crush the rebellion once and for all.
 That did it for Luke - he was going to escape from this wretched place, or die trying.
 He'd rather die than serve Vader anyway.
-The fact that he'd had to acknowledge that black-clad monster as his father still made him feel sick to his stomach...
+The fact that he'd had to acknowledge that monster as his father still made him feel sick to his stomach...

 Having finally reached a decision, Luke stood up from the bed and ignited the lightsaber.
 He'd almost expected it to be deactivated somehow - he wouldn't put it past Vader to humiliate him as he'd done for nothing at all in return - but the blue laser blade appeared noisily as it always did.
 It was unknown to Luke whether his blade could slice through the metal of his door, but he had to try…

-'Have your weapon back, but know that escaping from here is impossible.'
+'Have your weapon back, but know that escaping from here again is impossible.'

 Luke gulped, tried a few swift strikes at the door with the saber and found that it cut through the material quite easily.
 After slicing at the door for a few minutes he decided to try something else, this time stabbing the door with the tip of his blade.
 To his surprise and relief, the pale blue beam sank through with no real difficulty and the material around it began to melt away.